andreasthoelke/dotvim/help.md

 ## Files open
-\v \T       - browse-open file in new split/tab from the same project :e %mynewfile - this creates a new buffer in the current Dirvish folder!
+\v \T       - browse-open file in new split/tab from the same project :e %mynewfile - this creates a new buffer in the current Dirvish folder! leader of   - FzfPreviewGitFiles leader oF   - FzfGFiles

 ### Files fuzzy open
 op          - FzfPreviewFromResources project_mru. has nice color syntax